 The following brief summary of the measure evaluation highlights the major issues that were considered by the Committee.
-Details of the Committee's discussion and ratings of the criteria for the measure are in included in Appendix A.
+Details of the Committee's discussion and ratings of the criteria for the measure are included in Appendix A.

-3235 Hospice and Palliative Care Composite Process Measure: Comprehensive Assessment at Admission (Centers for Medicare and Medicaid Services): Recommended
+3235 Hospice and Palliative Care Composite Process Measure: Comprehensive Assessment at Admission (Centers for Medicare & Medicaid Services): Recommended

 Description: The Hospice Comprehensive Assessment Measure assesses the percentage of hospice stays in which patients who received a comprehensive patient assessment at hospice admission.
 The measure focuses on hospice patients age 18 years and older.
-A total of seven individual NQF endorsed component quality will provide the source data for this comprehensive assessment measure, including NQF #1634, NQF #1637, NQF #1639, NQF #1638, NQF #1617, NQF #1641, and NQF #1647.
+A total of seven individual NQF-endorsed component quality measures will provide the source data for this comprehensive assessment measure, including NQF #1634, NQF #1637, NQF #1639, NQF #1638, NQF #1617, NQF #1641, and NQF #1647.
 These seven measures are currently implemented in the CMS HQRP.
-These seven measures focus on care processes around hospice admission that are clinically recommended or required in the hospice Conditions of Participation, including patient preferences regarding life-sustaining treatments, care for spiritual and existential concerns, and management of pain, dyspnea, and bowels; Measure Type: Composite; Level of Analysis: Facility; Setting of Care: Hospice; Data Source: Other processes on admission (i.e., pain screening and assessment, dyspnea screening and treatment, ensuring receipt of a bowel regimen for patients on opioids, discussing spiritual or religious concerns, and discussing preferences for life-sustaining treatments).
-While the Committee recognized the empirical evidence base linking dyspnea treatment, bowel regimens, and communication regarding treatment preferences to improved patient outcomes, members acknowledged the lack of similar evidence for the other components of the measure and therefore agreed to invoke the exception to the evidence subcriterion.
+These seven measures focus on care processes around hospice admission that are clinically recommended or required in the hospice Conditions of Participation, including patient preferences regarding life-sustaining treatments, care for spiritual and existential concerns, and management of pain, dyspnea, and bowels; Measure Type: Composite; Level of Analysis: Facility; Setting of Care: Hospice; Data Source: Other

+Because symptom management is the focus of care for patients enrolled in hospice, the assessment and treatment of physical, emotional, spiritual, and social needs must be both comprehensive and timely.
+This all-or-none composite measure assesses whether hospices perform all of seven critical care processes on admission (i.e., pain screening and assessment, dyspnea screening and treatment, ensuring receipt of a bowel regimen for patients on opioids, discussing spiritual or religious concerns, and discussing preferences for life-sustaining treatments).
+While the Committee recognized the empirical evidence base linking dyspnea treatment, bowel regimens, and communication regarding treatment preferences to improved patient outcomes, members acknowledged the lack of similar evidence for the other components of the measure and therefore agreed to invoke the exception to the evidence subcriterion for this composite measure.
 With almost one-quarter of hospices unable to meet the measure in 2016, the Committee agreed that there is an opportunity for improvement.
 The Committee agreed with the rationale behind the construct of the measure as an all-or-none composite and accepted the empirical analyses that supported its construction.
-The Committee agreed the measure was reliable and valid.
-The Committee noted the high feasibility of the measure and caregiver focus group results suggesting higher interpretability of the composite measure score.
-Because the seven components of the composite also are individual NQF-endorsed measures, staff asked the Committee to consider whether endorsement of the individual measures is still needed if the composite is also endorsed.
-The Committee agreed that the individual measures hold considerable value as indicators of quality care on their own, and should retain endorsement.
+The Committee agreed that the measure was reliable and valid.
+The Committee noted the feasibility of the measure, as well as the caregiver focus group results that suggested higher interpretability of the composite measure score.
+Because the seven components of the composite also are individual NQF-endorsed measures, NQF staff asked the Committee to consider whether endorsement of the individual measures is still needed if the composite is also endorsed.
+The Committee agreed that the individual measures hold considerable value as indicators of quality care on their own and should retain endorsement.